Thirty years on, U2 still find relevance in 'The Joshua Tree'

 "The Joshua Tree" tour plays seven other European cities before returning to the United States in September.

-(Reporting by Paul Sandle; Editing by Robert Birsel)
+Reporting by Paul Sandle; Editing by Robert Birsel

-Actor Shia LaBeouf was arrested in Georgia on charges of disorderly conduct and public intoxication early on Saturday after he became unruly in downtown Savannah, police said.

-LOS ANGELES Former Beatles drummer Ringo Starr celebrated his 77th birthday on Friday by announcing a new album that will feature former bandmate Paul McCartney.